Senior status

 Senior status is a form of semi-retirement for United States federal judges.
-To qualify, a judge in the federal court system must be at least 65 years old, and the sum of the judge's age and years of service as a federal judge must be at least 80 years.
+To qualify, a judge in the federal court system must be at least 65 years old, and have served at least 10 years, and the sum of the judge's age and years of service as a federal judge must be at least 80 years.
 As long as senior judges carry at least a 25 percent caseload or meet other criteria for activity, they remain entitled to maintain a staffed office and chambers, including a secretary and their normal complement of law clerks, and they continue to receive annual cost-of-living increases.
-Senior judges vacate their seats on the bench, and the president may appoint new full-time judges to fill those seats.
+The president may appoint new full-time judges to fill the vacancies in full-time judgeships caused by senior status.

 Some U.S. states have similar systems for senior judges.
 State courts with a similar system include Iowa (for judges on the Iowa Court of Appeals), Pennsylvania, and Virginia (for justices of the Virginia Supreme Court).